 Chasing Ice is an award-winning documentary that tells “the story of one man’s mission to change the tide of history by gathering undeniable evidence of our changing planet.”
 Through the use of cutting-edge time-lapse cameras, environmental photographer James Balog and his team attempted to gather undeniable evidence that our climate was changing in one of the harshest and coldest environments on Earth: the arctic.
 The haunting footage that Balog captured shows monolithic masses of ice in quick retreat.
 At a time of polarization and science denial, this film gives undeniable evidence of the changes we are making to our planet, and the urgency with which we must act to protect and preserve the Earth.

 Utilizing state-of-the-art equipment, an Academy Award®- winning film crew attempts to change how we understand endangered species and mass extinctions.
-Click here to order a screening kit.
+Racing Extinction is an eco-thriller that examines mankind’s role in mass extinction.
+Academy Award-winning documentary filmmaker Louie Psihoyos joins scientists, environmentalists, artists, and engineers to draw attention to this pressing issue.

 The Wisdom to Survive accepts the consensus of scientists that climate change has already arrived, and asks, what is keeping us from action?
 The film explores how unlimited growth and greed are destroying the life support system of the planet, the social fabric of society, and the lives of billions of people.Will we have the wisdom to survive?
 The film features thought leaders and activists in the realms of science, economics and spirituality discussing how we can evolve and take action in the face of climate disruption.
 They urge us to open ourselves to the beauty that surrounds us and get to work on ensuring it thrives.